lennox55555/Battery-Analysis-Tool/README.md

 This repository contains the **BatteryAnalysisTool.ipynb** notebook, which is used for analyzing and visualizing battery voltage data, detecting anomalies, and generating reports.
 Follow the instructions below to get the notebook up and running on your local machine.

-## Prerequisites

-Make sure you have the following installed on your system:

-- Python 3.7 or higher (Python 3.11 is recommended)
-- `pip` (Python package installer)
-- Jupyter Notebook or Jupyter Lab

-# Battery Storage Voltage Analysis Detection

-This tool processes cell voltage data from CSV files to identify potential sensor failures and analyze battery performance.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites

-You need Python 3.12.4 installed on your system.
-The project uses the following Python libraries:
-- pandas
-- matplotlib
-- numpy

 ### Installing